dainst/nlp-service-docker/DOCKER.md

-# Docker cheatsheet
+# Docker cheat sheet

+## Setup
+`docker-compose build && docker-compose up`

+For a brief explanation of these and other commands see below.

+## Command overview
-This is used a very small collection of commands often used, for further details see:
+This is a relatively small collection of often used commands, for further reading see:
 [Docker docs](https://docs.docker.com/compose/reference/overview/#command-options-overview-and-help).

 ### build services:
 `docker-compose build`

-This builds the images as defined in the different _Dockerfile_.
+Builds the images as defined in the different _Dockerfile_.
 Currently there is only one _Dockerfile_ for the backend.
-If you change a _Dockerfile_, this command has to be run.
+If you change a _Dockerfile_, this command has to be run again.

 ### create & start all containers:
 `docker-compose up`

 Creates and starts all containers and the networks as defined in the _docker-compose.yml_.
-If you change anything in the docker-compose.yml, you have to stop (and potentially remove) the existing containers (see below) and run this command.
+If you change anything in the docker-compose.yml, you have to stop (and potentially remove) the existing containers (see below) and run this command again.

 ### stop containers:
-`CTRL-C` or `docker-compose stop`
+`CTRL-C` (if running in foreground) or `docker-compose stop`

 ### start containers:
 `docker-compose start`